 The hip is one of the largest weight-bearing joints in the body, which is why hip pain is so common.
-Here we look at the causes of hip pain due to injury and how it can affect your freedom of movement.
+Here are the causes of hip pain due to injury and how it can affect your freedom of movement.

 Hip pain may be felt in many related areas of the body including the thighs, groin, buttocks and hip joint.